This Cherry Balsamic Vinaigrette turns any salad into something special with sweet cherry flavor and the best tangy finish.

 Chopping fresh grapes and pears and placing them over crisp greens.

-Leftover Cherry Balsamic Salad Dressing
+Leftover Cherry Balsamic Vinaigrette

 This recipe will make more dressing than you’ll likely use on the actual salad (unless you really love lots of salad dressing).